PRACTICAL 4: ANGLE OF

 This method is appropriate for fine-grained, non-cohesive materials, with individual particle size less than 10 mm.
 The material is placed within a box with a transparent side to observe the granular test material.
 It should initially be level and parallel to the base of the box.
 The box is slowly tilted at a rate of approximately 3 degrees/second.
 Tilting is stopped when the material begins to slide in bulk, and the angle of the tilt is measured.

-ii) Fixed Funnel Method
+ii) Fixed Funnel

 This method is usually used to measure static angle of repose.
 The material is poured through a funnel to form a cone.
 The tip of the funnel should be held close to the growing cone and slowly raised as the pile grows, to minimize the impact of falling particles.
 Stop pouring the material when the pile reaches a predetermined height or the base a predetermined width.
 Rather than attempt to measure the angle of the resulting cone directly, divide the height by half the width of the base of the cone.
 The inverse tangent of this ratio is the angle of repose.

-iii) Revolving Cylinder Method
+iii) Revolving

-a clear, flat cover on one end and rotating it at specified speed.
+This method is recommended for obtaining the dynamic angle of repose.
+The material is placed within a cylinder with a clear, flat cover on one end and rotating it at specified speed.
 The dynamic angle of repose is the angle formed by the inclined surface of a powder with the horizontal when rotating in the cylinder.
 Increasing the rotation speed further deforms the flat surface to an S shaped profile.
 The internal angle of kinetic friction is defined by the plane separating those particles sliding down the top layer of the powder and those particles that are rotating with the drum (with roughened surface).

 CONCLUSION: